zehuilu/How-to-Use-Qualisys-Motion-Capture-System/README.md

 $ git clone https://github.com/qualisys/qualisys_cpp_sdk.git
 ```

-3. Follow the instructions velow to build the package.
+3. Follow the instructions below to build the package.

 For Linux:
 ```